Explore the Agenda

 - Extending this framework to multi-specific and AND-gated T-cell engagers through the SUMMIT platform, enabling identification of target pairs that further enhance therapeutic index

-- Analyzing whether mass changes in peripheral T-cell capacity serve as a predictive biomarker for clinical response r a signature of therapeutic failure
+- Analyzing whether mass changes in peripheral T-cell capacity serve as a predictive biomarker for clinical response are a signature of therapeutic failure

 - Identifying points where TCEs fail to maintain sustained cytotoxic pressure and harnessing these insights to inform the timing of TCE administration